MichelLaplane/VisualVisioSVGLight/README.md

+## VisualVisioSVGLight
-This application helps you to create Visio Diagrams from SVG file.
+This application helps you to create Visio Diagrams from SVG files.

+### Settings of the application